slavamuravey/suidscript/README.md

 Let's imagine you are a hacker and you have found some suid-script (**script.sh**) with root owner.
 Then you can write some malicious script using the same script language as the **script.sh**.
 Let it will be **hack.sh**.
 To run **hack.sh** script with root privilege you can create **attack.sh** script where you create a symlink which follows to **script.sh** first (to get root privilege) and after running script via symlink you redirect the symlink to you **hack.sh** script.
-If run **attack.sh** script serveral times you can catch a case when the symlink will be redirected before the interpreter (Bash our case) will start.
+If run **attack.sh** script several times you can catch a case when the symlink will be redirected before the interpreter (Bash our case) will start.
 Then **hack.sh** script will run with root privilege.
 To catch this case you can run **attack.sh** in the loop and **repeat-attack.sh** script could help with this.

 The output for the **repeat-attack.sh** will be something like following: